 Most of CK’s revenues come from its retail segment.
 Which represented 39% of revenue in the first half of 2020.
 Given that retail has lower margins, 34% of the total EBITDA is actually attributed to its telecommunication business.
 Which obviously has the highest margins.

-The segments that contributed the most to EBITDA are telecommunications, infrastructure, and finance and investments, with 34%, 29% and 21% respectively.
+The segments that contributed the most to EBITDA are telecommunications, infrastructure, finance, and investments, with 34%, 29%, and 21% respectively.

 Impact on Earnings

 As of June 2020, the 3 Group Europe, CK’s subsidiary that holds its European telecommunication assets reported HK$40.524B in revenues and HK$14.449B in EBITDA.
 Using the reported earnings and revenues for the first half of 2020.
 We can expect CK’s revenue to drop ~21% and EBITDA to decrease by 30%.